RafaySystems/brave/README.md

 ## Supported Infrastructure Providers and Provisioners

-`b.r.a.v.e` supports virtualization of a number of bare metal deployment use cases.
-To support these, a number of `infrastructure_provider` and  `provisioner` options are exposed which can be used in any combination to fit a particular bare metal deployment use case.
+`b.r.a.v.e` supports virtualization of a number of bare metal deployment use cases by automatically creating a cloud instance and then executing workflows to spawn virtualized bare metal infrastructure within the cloud instance.
+Configuration item `infrastructure_provider` determines the public cloud to use and `provisioner` selects workflow to execute.
+A number of `infrastructure_provider` and `provisioner` settings are exposed which can be used in any combination to fit a particular bare metal deployment use case.

-Three **`infrastructure_provider`** options are currently supported:
+The `infrastructure_provider` determines which public cloud is used to deploy the cloud instance to house the virtualized bare metal infrastructure.
+The options currently supported are:

   1. `aws`: Cloud instance is automatically launched in AWS Public Cloud.
 Instance types of `metal` are required.